bitplane/bitplane.net/log/2026/03/netpbm/index.md

 * [🐱 github source](https://github.com/bitplane/pillow-netpbm)
 * [🛏️ Pillow pull request](https://github.com/python-pillow/Pillow/pull/9482)

-Then it was time to submit fixes for `file` detection rule issues, link in MIME types wherever they're wrong around the web, open bug reports and pull requests to steer various projects towards consistency, update wikidata where I could be bothered, submit new types and amendments to PRONOM, collect more test data and add more tests as I find bugs in my bridge.
-And of course document the research and work here as I go, partly because I have a lack of interesting things to write about, and a short memory, but also to link sources for future archivists, and for the trophy cabinet 🏆.
+Then it was time to find test data around the web, figure out detection rules for data that `file` didn't support, add functions where that's infeasible, link in MIME types wherever they're wrong around the web, expand my test coverage and open bug reports and pull requests to help steer various projects towards consistency, update wikidata where I could be bothered, submit new types and amendments to PRONOM, find bugs in my bridge and CI pipeline.
+And of course document the research and work here as I go, partly because I have a short memory, partly a lack of interesting things to write about, and a short memory, but also to link sources for future archivists, and a short memory, and also for the trophy cabinet 🏆.

 ---